scrapcomputing/486SocketBlaster/README.md

 Throughole Capacitor            | 1   | 1uF ceramic through-hole capacitor
 3-pin header 2.54mm             | 1   | Header used for selecting the CPU Multiplier
 Jumper 2.54mm                   | 1   | A jumper to for the 3-pin header

+Please note that the headers are a very tight fit.
+So please make sure that you get headers of the correct pin diameter.

 The capacitors seem to be optional, at least with the limited testing that I have done so far.
 Depending on they quality of the buck converter they may